kidKrishkode/inphantApi.github.io/README.md

 ## Contact Us
 If you have any questions, feedback, or suggestions regarding SoftApi, please feel free to contact us at krishnendumitra24@gmail.com.
 We're here to help!

 Thank you for choosing SoftApi.
-Happy coding! 🚀🔌👩‍💻
+Feel Free 🚀🔌👩‍💻